This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 Want to save on your health care?
 Get healthy.
 Need more details?
 Sure, but you aren’t going to like them.
 Ensure you’re sleeping at least eight hours, drink a lot of water, eat various colored fruits and vegetables, exercise, and meditate.
 A way to stay out of the hospital is to stay healthy.
 Being at your healthiest during a pandemic is in your best interest.
 Where is that catchy health slogan?

 An app that I have been using a lot lately is Checkout 51.
 It has a decent payout amount for groceries and gas rewards.
-For my BuLL Crew, I have a referral code with a $5 reward when you download your first receipt.
+I have a referral code with a $5 reward when you download your first receipt.
 Time to make it rain!

 Lean & Prosper